go-fuego/fuego/README.md

 func main() {
 	s := fuego.NewServer()

-	// With more typed OpenAPI options than the ones deduced by the controller fuego.Post(s, "/", myController).
+	// Custom OpenAPI options that cannot be deduced by the controller signature fuego.Post(s, "/", myController).
 		WithDescription("This route does something").
 		WithSummary("This is my summary").
-		SetTags("MyTag").
-		SetDeprecated()
+		SetTags("MyTag"). // A tag is set by default according to the return type (can be desactivated) SetDeprecated()

 	s.Run()